thegamecracks/theticketbot/README.md

 to view, send messages, and create private threads in that channel.
 Currently, there are no limits on the number of inboxes your server can have.

-To further customize the inbox, you can select the inbox message and use `/inbox staff add` to add members or roles to ping when a user creates a ticket.
-If you want to be more advanced, you can customize the starting message with `/inbox new-tickets set-starter`.
-To keep push notifications easy to understand at a glance, make sure the starter message says something unique to its inbox at the beginning, like:

-> $author Thank you for creating a moderation ticket! $staff will be with you shortly.

-Note that role mentions require either the role to be mentionable or the bot to have the *Mention all roles* permission in the inbox's channel.

 Tickets are managed just like threads.
 Closing them archives the thread, preserving their messages without needing a separate transcript.
 Staff with `MANAGE_THREADS` permissions can also add and remove members afterwards,